 That is precisely why you hear people complaining day in day out.
-They’re complaining about politics, about their incomes, about the weather, about the new neighbors that moved in across the street, without seeing the immeasurable privilege of being alive today.
+They’re complaining about politics, about their incomes, about the weather, about the new neighbors that moved in across the street, without seeing the immeasurable privilege that is being alive today.

 Don’t go down the road of the spineless wimp (aka average Joe).
 Follow the ways of hard men and become a fearless specimen, capable of taking on any obstacle.
 Tough as nails and sharp as a blade.